-- 1. Connect the Communications Cable to the Azimuth Tracker connector, and connect the Data Set to the Computer COM: port. - 2.
-Attach the Green wire on the Computer end of the Communications Cable to a ground point on the Computer (use a screw on the rear panel of the Computer). - 3.
-Plug the AC Power Cable from the Azimuth Tracker into same Power Bar as are plugged the Computer and the Data Set power.
-Ensure that the other end of the power cable is plugged into the connector under the Tracker, and that the three cables are connected between the Tracker and the Brewer. - 4.
-Turn Brewer and Tracker power ON. - Brewer and Tracker lights will illuminate - activity will occur inside the Brewer indicating an initialization is in progress.
+- 1. Connect the Brewer side of the Communications Cable to the Azimuth Tracker connector. - 2.
+Plug the AC Power Cable from the Azimuth Tracker into same Power Bar as are plugged the Computer and the converter power supply.
+Ensure that the other end of the power cable is plugged into the connector under the Tracker, and that the three cables are connected between the Tracker and the Brewer. - 3.
+Turn Brewer and Tracker power ON. - Brewer and Tracker lights will illuminate - Activity will occur inside the Brewer indicating an initialization is in progress.

-- 5. Turn Computer equipment power ON, and launch the Brewer program. - the "Brewer" screen will appear, and a number of files will be "merged" - the FR routine will load and the Micrometers will RESET. - the Data Set will indicate communications are occurring by periodic flashes of the TX and RD lights. - following initialization, the Date and Time and Brewer Site information will be read and the Tracker will move to a calculated Solar Azimuth - note that this azimuth will be incorrect if the Date, Time, or Site Co-Ordinates are incorrect. - when the Initialization and reset have completed, the MAIN MENU will appear on the Computer screen, indicating that the Brewer is ready to accept commands.
+- 4. Turn Computer equipment power ON, and launch the Brewer.bat program. - The 'Brewer' screen will appear, and a number of files will be 'merged' - The data converter will indicate communications are occurring by periodic flashes of the lights. - Following initialization, the Date and Time and Brewer Site information will be read and the Tracker will move to a calculated Solar Azimuth note that this azimuth will be incorrect if the Date, Time, or Site Co-Ordinates are incorrect. - When the Initialization and reset have completed, the MAIN MENU will appear on the Computer screen, indicating that the Brewer is ready to accept commands. - 5.
+The Date, the Time, and the Site Information needs to be set.